 Fast Facts

-• Location: Mount Igman, approximately 12 km (7.5 miles) southwest of Sarajevo.
+• Location: Mount Igman, approximately 12 km (7.5 miles) southwest of Sarajevo, located in the vicinity of the Olympic ski jumping hills.

 • Olympic Role: Primary venue for Cross-Country Skiing and Biathlon; cross-country segment of Nordic Combined.